thezerobit/md_docs/db/files/06_layouts.md

 There are two types of bugs: syntax errors, where a typo makes your code invalid, and logic errors where the code you've written is valid code, but it just happens to do something different than what you were hoping it would do.
-Keep that in mind, Rails will do what ever you tell it to, even if it isn't what you might expect, so you might now get an error message every time something is wrong.
+Keep in mind that Rails will do what ever you tell it to, even if it isn't what you want it to do, so you might not get an error message every time something is wrong.
+You might just get unexpected output.